Travel n Tour

 Cloud computing from a travel distribution perspective

-The Cloud helps enterprises have a dynamically scalable abstracted computing infrastructure available on-demand and on a pay-per-use basis.
+The cloud helps enterprises have a dynamically scalable abstracted computing infrastructure available on a demand and pay-per-use basis.
 This model saves the IT teams from investing heavily in infrastructure and shields them from the intricacies involved in infrastructure setup and management.
-Apart from providing the on-demand IT infrastructure, cloud service providers typically provide interfaces for other related IT management services.
-To understand cloud computing applications to the travel industry, availability searching or shopping is probably the best example; it is by and large the biggest resource consumer in a typical travel process.
+Besides providing the on-demand IT infrastructure, cloud service providers typically provide interfaces for related IT management services.
+To understand cloud computing applications in the travel industry, availability searching or shopping is probably the best example; it is the biggest resource for consumers in a typical travel process.
 In today’s circumstances, travel enterprises that run their entire travel application on a single infrastructure platform put unnecessary stress on operational budgets.

-One of the probable solutions to this problem is to decouple the availability search functionality from the traditional CRS system transfer it to an infrastructure that can support flexible demand.
-It seems to be a complex and upheaval task at the onset, as it creates operational challenges such as latency.
-However, these challenges can be handled through a cloud-based solution that offers higher scalability by using modern architecture patterns.
-On the other hand, mobility is witnessing an unprecedented growth in demand – this is another area where a cloud strategy can bring in competitive advantages for travel organizations.
-The key challenges that travel enterprises are facing today regarding mobile, and social media channels are manifold, viz.,
+One of the probable solutions to this problem is to decouple the availability search functionality from the traditional CRS system and transfer it to an infrastructure that can support flexible demand.
+It seems a complex and upheaval task at the onset, creating operational challenges such as latency.
+However, these challenges can be handled through a cloud-based solution that offers higher scalability using modern architecture patterns.
+On the other hand, mobility is witnessing unprecedented growth in demand – another area where a cloud strategy can bring in competitive advantages for travel organizations.
+The key challenges that travel enterprises face today regarding mobile and social media channels are manifold, viz.,

 • With the advancements in mobile devices such as iPhone, iPad, Android, Symbian, and Blackberry, travel enterprises need to invest in leveraging these to further their distribution and fulfillment channels.

-• Mobility, being a rapidly evolving technology, is difficult to predict in terms of short-term and long-term demand.
+• As a rapidly evolving technology, mobility is difficult to predict in terms of short-term and long-term demand.
 Due to this, travel enterprises face a challenge in scoping the required infrastructure for supporting mobility channels.

-• Travel enterprises need to create a business model to measure the increase in revenue and profit against the costs incurred on mobility & social media investments.
+• Travel enterprises need to create a business model that measures the increase in revenue and profit against the costs incurred on mobility and social media investments.

 Related posts